mouWorks/mouWorks.github.io/docs/resume/resume.md

 * 104 serves as largest human-resource website in Taiwan and considered as first choice when jobfinder seeking jobs.

-* Major Responsiblity:
+* Major Duty:
     * Maintain major website and develop new features, such as:
         * JobSearch Website (PC)
         * JobSearch Website (Mobile)
         * Common Api
         * Campaign websites
-    * Develop campaign website with 100% cloud-based (AWS)
+    * Develop campaign website with 100% cloud-based (AWS) infrastructure
-    * System maintain and upgrade
+    * Maintain and upgrade system
         * Https upgrade
         * Security updates
 * Projects: